Leooo12/Cis-4400-Team6-/README.md

 This project analyzes the taxi and for-hire vehicle (FHV) data in New York City from July 2022 to December 2022.

+# Project Description

+Analysis of the Green Cab, Yellow Cab and for Hire Vehicle in New York City for the from July 2022 to December 2022 and the weather.

 # Project Milestones.

 February 28th, 2023   Requirements Gathering, Cost, Benefits, Risks